barihari/design-portfolio/content/portfolio/project-6.md

       focused.

-      > *How can I tell the story of our user’s journey?
-From building a mental model of what Annuity.org is, to understanding how it can help their use case."
+      > How can I tell the story of our user’s journey?
+From building a mental model of what Annuity.org is, to understanding how it can help their use case.

-      > *
+      >

       >